App version: 0.1.0

 Determining if Your Car Has a Salvage Title

 The easiest way to tell if a car has a salvage title is to look at the title itself – it will typically be clearly marked as salvage.
-It may even state that the car went through a flood, if that was the case.
+It may even state the specifics, such as if the car went through a flood.
 If you don’t have access to the car’s title, there are other ways to investigate a car’s history.
 One is to request a history report from CarFax or another independent reporting site using the car’s VIN.
-You can find a car's VIN stamped on the dashboard near the windshield, on the driver's side of the vehicle; on a plate or sticker on the driver's side door jamb; or stamped on the engine's firewall.You can also enter the car’s VIN into the National Motor Vehicle Title Information System to get more background information on the car.
+You can find a car's VIN stamped on the dashboard near the windshield, on a plate or sticker on the driver's side door jamb, or stamped on the engine's firewall.You can also enter the car’s VIN into the National Motor Vehicle Title Information System to get more background information on the car.

 Can You Refinance Salvage Title Cars?